Gluten-Free Apple Cider Donut Cake

 This post may contain affiliate links.
 Read my disclosure policy.

 During the fall when apples are in season, one of the traditions in my area is to visit the local apple orchard and get a crinkly bag filled with fresh donuts.
-They are made right there with the orchard’s own apple cider and the smell is divine.
+They are made in-house with cider fresh from the orchard, and the smell is incredible!
 After our last trip, I decided to re-create the experience at home.
-My kiddos would be the taste testers and judge whether I’d hit the mark!

-As you probably know, there are two kinds of donuts – yeast or raised donuts.
-My Air Fryer Gluten-Free Glazed Donuts are an example of yeasted donuts.
-Since apple cider donuts are a type of cake donut, then it only makes sense to turn them into one giant donut – an apple cider donut cake!
-And of course, I made my cake gluten-free so that I could have some.
+Since apple cider donuts are a kind of cake donut, it only made sense to make a giant apple cider cake in a donut-shaped bundt pan.
+And of course, I made my cake gluten-free so that I could have a slice, too!

 the side of a bundt cake coated in cinnamon sugar on a plate on top of pieces of red and natural-colored burlap